LincaMarius/ISAP-1_Instruction_Set/README.md

 Example: NOP

 The NOP instruction has only the Fetch portion present in all instructions, but has nothing in the execution portion of the instruction. \
-No action is performed.
-This instruction can be used in programs to delay the execution of an action while waiting for a response from slow peripherals.

-This instruction has no parameter so it will be implemented as an extended instruction. \
-The binary form for the extended NOP instruction will be: 1111 0000

 The timing diagram for the NOP instruction is: